 App Conflicts

-Sometimes another app interferes with camera access.
-I once installed a photo editing app that somehow blocked my default camera from working.
-Took me two days to figure that out.
+Sometimes another app stops you from using the camera.
+I once installed a photo editing app that somehow made my default camera stop working.
+It took me two days to figure that out.

 Storage Full

-Cameras need space to save photos and videos.
-If your storage drops below 500MB, the camera might refuse to work.
-Not always, but often enough that it's worth checking.
+Cameras need room to store pictures and videos.
+The camera might not work if your storage space drops below 500MB.
+Not always, but often enough to be worth checking.

 Software Bugs